Tyrrrz/Contextual/Readme.md

 async Task DoSomething()
 {
-    // Retrieve cancellation implicitly.
+    // Retrieve cancellation implicitly
-    // If it hasn't been provided, we simply don't cancel. var cancellation = Context.Use<CancellationContext>();
+    // (if it hasn't been provided, we get a default value with an empty token) var cancellation = Context.Use<CancellationContext>();

-    // Will abort the request if the cancellation was
-    // requested from upstream.
-    using var request = new HttpRequestMessage(HttpMethod.Post, "...");
+    // Abort the request if the cancellation was requested upstream using var request = new HttpRequestMessage(HttpMethod.Post, "...");
     using var response = await _httpClient.SendAsync(request, cancellation.Token);